Your child will design, simulate, build, test and fly their own take-home rocket.

 Learn more

-At the end of the week, campers will launch their rockets for family and friends.
+At the end of the week, the kids will launch their rockets for family and friends.
 No previous model-building experience is necessary.
-Returning campers or ones with model rocket experience are encouraged to build a more advanced rocket.
+Returning participants or ones with model rocket experience are encouraged to build a more advanced rocket.
 This might involve accommodating a special payload, experimenting with recovery and landing, or perhaps adding a booster stage.

-Your child is challenged to satisfy mission objectives, by modifying components like lightweight cardboard tubes and balsa fins, or adding a payload bay to launch with a small cargo.
-The engineering of real-world rocket science comes to life, as your child uses the same software professional engineers use.
+Your child is challenged to satisfy mission objectives, by modifying components like lightweight cardboard tubes and 3-ply basswood, or adding a payload bay to launch with a small cargo.
+The engineering of real-world rocket science comes to life, as your child uses a powerful rocket design, computer application.
 They will develop flight simulations and predictions, and learn to work collaboratively with other team members.

 Why choose the EOS Summer Rocket Blast Off?

 Your child will experience the hands-on challenges of real-world rocket science!
-Campers use rocket design simulation software to test different designs, motors, and flight conditions.
-And few things compare to the excitement of launching a rocket, that you have made.
+The kids will use rocket design simulation software to test different designs, motors, and flight conditions.
+And few things compare to the excitement of launching a rocket that you have made.

 Create, simulate, build, test and fly!